The library is open for indoor services. Learn more here. Curbside pickup will continue.

 The library offers curbside pickup!
 Requested items will be held in bags and either delivered to your car or left outside the Stelfox Street entrance, already checked out to you.

-Currently, you must pick up your holds at your home library.
 If you are unable to visit the library, contact us about housebound delivery.

 How does it work?